Brennilis Nuclear Power Plant: Stage 2

 On December 13, 2000, a rise in the ground water level caused a flood in the chemical processing building.
 In January 2001, a fire broke out in the joint inner building.
 In 2005, stage 2 was officially complete.

 Stage 3

-Stage 3 consists mostly of containing the reactor pressure vessel (RPV) and is currently underway.
+Stage 3 consists mostly of containing the reactor pressure vessel (RPV) and is underway.
+The full decommission is planned to be finally totally complete in year 2040.